Aman-Mandal/Aman-Mandal/README.md

 ### Blogs :

+- <a href="https://www.lambdatest.com/blog/css-typography-and-encoding/">Complete guide on CSS Typography & Encoding</a>
 - <a href="https://amanmandal.hashnode.dev/what-is-git-and-github-and-why-is-it-so-important">What is Git and Github?
 And why is it so important?</a>
 - <a href="https://amanmandal.hashnode.dev/what-is-an-array-and-why-its-so-popular">What is an Array ?</a>
 - <a href="https://amanmandal.hashnode.dev/binary-search">Binary Search</a>